teiniker/teiniker-lectures-softwarequality/Testing/Q1/doc/JUnitBasics.md

 ## JUnit Test Structure

 All members of the xUnit family implement a basic set of features.
-The individual parts of tha test setting are:
+The individual parts of the test setting are:

 * **System under Test (SUT)**: Whatever thing we are testing.
 The SUT is always defined from the perspective of the test.
 When we are writing unit